Foods That Cause Inflammation in the Body

-What happens when you process foods and add nasty ingredients listed above?
-You get dangerous and inflammatory foods.
+What happens when you process things and add the nasty inputs listed above?
+You get the most dangerous and inflammatory meals.

 Processed Food and Inflammation

-Many processed meats like hotdogs, sausages and chicken nuggets fall into the category of processed foods and inflammation.
+Many processed meats like hotdogs, sausages and chicken nuggets fall into the category of processed foods and lead to inflammation.